 There are three machines students can use for printing or making photocopies.
 One is located on the first floor, one is on the second floor at the top of the stairs, and the last one is on the second floor by the tutoring center.

-Academic Counselors specializing in time management, study skills, and organizational skills are located on the second floor and available for appointments with students throughout the year.
+Academic Counselors are located on the second floor and available for appointments with students throughout the year.

 The Career Center on the first floor includes areas for videotaping mock interviews and for doing real-time interviews with prospective internship sites and employers.
 The Career Center also supplies handouts for students to help guide them through creating a successful resume, properly preparing for an interview, and listings of upcoming events and job openings.

 Extended space in the building includes The Office of Health and Counseling Services and the Center of Excellence in Teaching and Learning (CELT), along with display cases for showcasing student work and additional study space.
 There is a Starbucks cafe down the hall which provides additional casual seating and meeting place.
-The library and circulation desk are located on the ground floor beneath the Center.
+The Margaret M. Winslow Library and circulation desk are located on the ground floor beneath the Center.
 Here, students may speak with the circulation staff to borrow books and find books on reserve for specific classes.
-The library operates during the same hours as the Center.
+The Library operates during the same hours as the Center.